 The monumental "Charles Church" was created in 1713 to thank the Lord for surviving the pest epidemic.
 The architect of the church was Johann Bernhard Fischer von Erlach who previously built the "Universitätskirche" in Salzburg.
 The fresco of the dome is devoted to the holy Borromeo, who took care of plague diseases victims.

 Two of the most beautiful Art Nouveau houses by Otto Wagner stand at the "Naschmarkt".
 The Majolica house (Wienzeile 40) is decorated with colored tiles called majolica.
 The pink-green flower ornaments are designed by his student Alois Ludwig.
 Wienzeile 38 impresses with golden ornaments by graphic artist Koloman Moser.
 The "callers" on the roof are made by Schimkowitz.
 Both houses were built in 1898.

-Even if there is much to eat at the market, the name comes from Aschen (Milk bucket) because here was the milk market.
+Even if there is much to eat at the market, the name comes from Aschen (Milk bucket) because here was the milk market of Vienna.
 Later the river "Wien" was overbuilt and the market grew.
 Today you can find restaurants, snack bars and cafes on the "Naschmarkt".
-On Saturday, a flea market is held at the western end.
+On Saturdays, a flea market is held at the western end.